Information Tents

 • Safety.
 Many of the sculptures weigh hundreds of pounds.

 Live ice carving demonstrations are one of the most popular features of the festival.
-A live ice carving demonstration will be held at each host site (Salted Vines, John West Park, Bethany Beach, and Millville).
+A live ice carving demonstration will be held at each host site (2026 host sites included: Salted Vines, John West Park, Bethany Beach, and Millville).

 Safety!
 For the same reason that festival guests are asked not to touch the ice, the sculptures are taken down by the ice vendor at the conclusion of the festival to reduce the risk of injury.
 Depending on the weather and mindfulness of attendees, some sculptures (especially the larger ones) may need to be taken down faster for safety purposes.